inchworks/picinch/docs/installation-setup.md

 - Acquire a domain name, or add a sub-domain to a domain you already own.
 Set the `A` record for the domain or subdomain to the IP address of your server.
 This should be done BEFORE starting the PicInch service.

 ## Installation Steps
 These instructions assume a Ubuntu Server host with Docker installed.
+A basic installation requires the creation of just one file on the server.
 Other Linux distributions may be similar (but CentOS/RHEL 8 provides a different technology to Docker).
-A basic installation requires the creation of just two files on the server.

 1. Add `/srv/picinch/docker-compose.yml`.
 This Docker Compose file specifies the PicInch and MariaDB containers to be downloaded from Docker Hub, the settings to run them on the host system, and essential application parameters.
 [&#8658; Docker Setup]({{ site.baseurl }}{% link install-1-docker-compose.md %})